Find out what's on in Germany and the UK!

 17 June - 23 December 2017 | Wigmore Hall, London

-A number of internationally renowned German singers will be performing during a series of concerts at Wigmore Hall.
+A number of internationally renowned German singers will be performing during a series of concerts at Wigmore Hall in 2017.
 Among others, Markus Schäfer, Katharina Ruckgaber, Benjamin Appl, Julian Prégardian and Stephan Loges feature along influential British artists.